Information-theoretic lower bounds for distributed function computation: Multi-cutset analysis

-To lower bound $T'(\eps,\delta)$, we derive upper bounds on the conditional mutual information for bidirected chains by extending the techniques behind Lemma~\ref{lm:mi_ub_cutset} and Lemma~\ref{lm:mi_ub_SDPI_gen}: \begin{lemma} Consider an $n$-node bidirected chain with vertex set $\cV = \{1,\ldots,n\}$ and edge set
+In light of Lemma~\ref{lm:net_red_AA'}, in order to lower-bound $T(\eps,\delta)$ for computing $Z$ on $G$, we just need to lower-bound $T'(\eps,\delta)$ defined in \eqref{eq:comp_time_rdm}.
+To this end, we derive upper bounds on the conditional mutual information for bidirected chains by extending the techniques behind Lemma~\ref{lm:mi_ub_cutset} and Lemma~\ref{lm:mi_ub_SDPI_gen}: \begin{lemma} Consider an $n$-node bidirected chain with vertex set $\cV = \{1,\ldots,n\}$ and edge set